bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 AutoStop:     60 minutes
 ```

-The stack uses an existing AWS Directory Service directory, an existing registered WorkSpaces directory, an AWS-provided WorkSpaces bundle, and an existing directory user.
-Terraform manages the WorkSpace resource, tags, sizing, AutoStop configuration, and state outputs.

-The WorkSpaces deployment is intentionally separated from the existing Ohio-based infrastructure because Simple AD availability required the WorkSpaces resources to be deployed in `us-east-1`, while the Terraform state bucket remains in `us-east-2`.
+Terraform manages the WorkSpace resource, tags, compute sizing, root and user volume sizing, AutoStop configuration, and outputs such as WorkSpace ID, private IP address, and state.
+The WorkSpaces resources are deployed in `us-east-1`, while the Terraform state bucket remains in `us-east-2`.

-The WorkSpaces workflow also demonstrated operational state handling after an AWS-side provisioning timeout.
-The WorkSpace was validated in AWS, Terraform taint was removed after confirming the resource was healthy, and the remote state outputs were reconciled through the GitHub Actions deployment workflow.
+The WorkSpaces deployment also demonstrated operational state handling after an AWS-side provisioning timeout.
+The WorkSpace was validated in AWS, Terraform taint was removed after confirming the resource was healthy, and state/output reconciliation was completed through the GitHub Actions deployment workflow.

 ---